diplimahata123/AgriMind-AI/README.md

-# AgriMind-AI
+# AgriMind-AI-AI-Powered Area-Wise Agriculture Planner
- AgriMind AI – AI-Powered Area-Wise Agriculture Planner AgriMind AI is a GenAI-based multi-agent system that delivers smart, location-specific agriculture plans using real global soil maps and climate data.
-Built with Python, LangGraph, and Groq's LLaMA-3 models,
+AgriMind AI is a Multi-AI-Agent system that delivers smart, location-specific agriculture plans using real global soil maps(ISRIC SoilGrids) and climate data.
+Built with Python, numpy, langchain, LangGraph, groq api, llama-3.3-70b-versatile.The system auto-fetches and analyzes soil & weather data, then passes it through AI agents that recommend suitable crops, farming practices, and expected yields.